-Buck comes with a number of built-in build rules, as there are many common procedures when building Android code.
-For example, compiling Java code against the Android SDK is one of the most common operations, so the build rule
+Buck comes with a number of built-in build rules, as there are many common procedures when building software.
+For example, compiling Java code against the Android SDK is a common operation, so the build rule

 android_library exists to facilitate that.
 Similarly, the primary objective of most Android developers is to create an APK, so the build rule